 Graduate Teaching Assistant Training

-In partnership with the Graduate School, the UA Teaching Academy offers a series of graduate teaching workshops to build foundational instructional skills.
-Each workshop focuses on one of three core teaching domains – instructional methods, assessment or instructional technology.
+In partnership with the UA Teaching Academy, the Graduate School offers a series of graduate teaching workshops each year to build foundational instructional skills.
+This year’s sessions will focus on the following three domains – Documenting and Assessing Teaching, Cultural Competency and Teaching with AI.
 GTAs can earn digital badges in each of these three domains by attending three workshops and completing a required deliverable.

 CREST Training Series